ktjkc/reflextrust/paper/trust-modulation-core.md

 #### Trust Flag Activation Logic

-These flags are **not static rules**, but the result of pattern recognition and classification within STRATA’s Evaluative Layer:
+These flags are **not static rules**, but the result of pattern recognition and classification within ReflexTrusts Evaluative Layer:

 ```yaml
 if prompt.type in ["trust", "resonance"] or tone in ["hesitant", "deliberate"]: